JinShil/BlazorWebView/README.md

 A [WebKitGtkSharp](https://github.com/GtkSharp/GtkSharp) WebView for running [Blazor Hybrid](https://learn.microsoft.com/en-us/aspnet/core/blazor/hybrid/) applications without the need to compile a native library.

 ## Why?
+Microsoft had decided to not support Maui on Linux, so there is currently no way to implement Blazor Hybrid apps on Linux.

 GtkSharp's WebKit implementation is currently [incomplete](https://github.com/GtkSharp/GtkSharp/pull/274).
 I don't understand how GtkSharp's codegen works, and GtkSharp doesn't to seem to get much frequent attention from its developers.
 It'd probably be best to move [GTKSharp's PR #274](https://github.com/GtkSharp/GtkSharp/pull/274) along, but this project provides a working alternative and a proof of concept until then.

 ## How?